How to Use this Guide

 To secure and register your brand name it must be unique, not too similar to another registered name in North Carolina, and shouldn’t contain any restricted wording.
 Keep in mind the name you choose should contain the words “Corporation”, “Incorporated”, “Company”, or “Limited.”
 Abbreviations like, “Corp.”, “Inc.”, “Co.” or “Ltd.” are also acceptable.

-If needed, you can file an Application to Reserve a Business Entity Name that’s good for a decade.
+TIP: If needed, you can file an Application to Reserve a Business Entity Name that’s good for a decade.

 A North Carolina registered agent is a major player who receives and helps to handle/process all important documents on behalf of your brand like state filings, legal notices, tax forms, etc. Some basic requirements include: